Balkan Mountains: Serbia

 Serbian section of the mountain is seen as a location for dozens of micro hydros, mini power plants which caused problem with the environmentalists and local population.
 Even the Ministry for environmental protection halted some of the projects and litigated with the investors.
 They also announced the change of the Nature protection law, which will permanently forbid the construction of plants in protected areas.
 In order to prevent further degradation, the Nature Park Stara Planina was nominated for the UNESCO's Man and the Biosphere Programme and for the world list of geoparks, while over tens of thousands of citizens signed petitions against the micro hydros and numerous protests have been organized by the local population.
 This prompted similar protests in other parts of Serbia and the association "Defend the rivers of Stara Planina" was founded, which expanded its base of operations outside of the Stara Planina region.
 The activism resulted in various physical altercation between the local citizens on one, and contractors and their security guards on the other side, amidst the police interventions.

 In October 2018, Minister of Environmental Protection Goran Trivan, said that the current law allows for the micro hydros to be built in the protected areas.
 The government allowed the construction of 800 micro hydros, which has been described as "megalomaniacal" by the ecologists, as they would produce less than 1% of the total electricity.
 Environmentalists also accused the government of destroying the plant and animal life using the pretext of renewable energy.
 In September 2019, Pirot city administration announced it is removing from the spatial plan all 43 existing locations for the micro hydros on the protected area of Stara Planina.
 There are 15 locations remaining in the unprotected sector of the mountain, but city officials announced abolishing of these locations in the future, too.

+By the 2020s, Stara Planina became a popular filmmaking locality.
+With Serbian productions, the foreign movies were also filmed here, including the 2019 Indian action movie Uri: The Surgical Strike.
+Its director, Aditya Dhar, expressed surprise with "unremarkable similarity between Stara Planina and Kashmir".
+The 2022 Australian Oscar entry You Won't Be Alone was also filmed on the mountain.